Today’s Wonder of the Day was inspired by Henry. Henry Wonders, “How do you train dolphins?” Thanks for WONDERing with us, Henry!

 For example, the dolphin may first be rewarded for swimming through a hoop.
-Then the hoop is raised so it's at the top of the water.
-Once the new goal is achieved, the dolphin is then only rewarded for the more advanced task.
+Then, the hoop and target are raised to the top of the water.
+Once the new goal is achieved, the dolphin is only rewarded for that task.

 Trainers also use whistles.
 A whistle tells the dolphin that it performed the desired behavior correctly.
-Performing the desired behavior correctly also earns the dolphin a reward.
+Performing the behavior correctly also earns the dolphin a reward.
 The reward can be food, a toy or special attention from the trainer.

 How about when a dolphin performs the trick incorrectly?
 When that happens, the trainer gives no response.
 Instead, they give the dolphin time to think about what went wrong.
 Animals are not punished for incorrect behavior.
 Instead, they just don’t get positive reinforcement.
 In this way, positive reinforcement becomes an even more powerful tool.